 Mind Lab Pro

-Mind Lab Pro is easily my favorite nootropic available today.
-It features a more robust formula than the other two we’ve discussed, but still contains only half the ingredients as Qualia Focus.
+Mind Lab Pro is easily a favorite nootropic available today.
+It features a more robust formula than the other two we’ve discussed but still contains only half the ingredients as Qualia Focus.

-You’ll get the Citicoline, Phosphatidylserine, Lion’s Mane Mushroom, and Bacopa Monnieri that have made many nootropics famous — but that’s not all!
+You’ll get Citicoline, Phosphatidylserine, Lion’s Mane Mushroom, and Bacopa Monnieri, which have made many nootropics famous — but that’s not all!
 You’ll also get Vitamins B6, B9, B12, L-Theanine, Rhodiola Rosea, L-Tyrosine, and Maritime Pine Bark Extract — all of which have proven benefits.

 Believe it or not, Lab Mind Pro still comes in cheaper than Qualia Focus.
 It’ll cost $65 per bottle (one-month supply), but you can receive a free bottle by purchasing three.
 While this is still expensive, you can rest easy knowing that this supplement (unlike Qualia Focus) is well worth it.